 VETiS: The literacy and numeracy levels of applicants will be assessed through consultation with the relevant secondary school.

-For employment and practical placement purposes, this vocational sector typically requires a current and satisfactory Police Record Check and Working With Children Check (WWC).
+For employment and practical placement purposes, this vocational sector typically requires a current and satisfactory Police Record Check and Working with Children Check.
 Failure to provide the required documents in the timeframe specified by the Course Coordinator, means you will be unable to undertake practical placement in a workplace and therefore not eligible to progress in this course.

 The following are suggested sites you could visit to obtain these checks: